mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 ![](/images/c_v_l.png)

-I always love seeing a relatively simple model of key trade-off.
+I always love seeing a relatively simple model of a key trade-off.
 Here it's the trade-off between clustering and path length.

 ### 2/3rds of the way up, navigable